 Because this pasta dish already has a protein component thanks to the canned tuna, you don't need to add much else to make a complete and satisfying meal.

 Try serving tuna pesto pasta alongside a fresh green salad, bean salad, or a side of sautéed vegetables.
 It would also pair well with a small cup of vegetable or minestrone soup.
-My recipe for burrata caprese would also be a fantastic starting course!
+My recipe for burrata caprese would also be a fantastic starting course.
+Check out the bottom of the post to see more side dish recommendations!

 If you’ve tried this recipe, please leave a star rating and/or review in the comments section below, I would love to hear from you!
 You can also follow me on Facebook, Instagram and Pinterest.
 And sign up for my weekly newsletter to get recipes delivered straight to you!